Ohio Hanukkiah Mound

 The Ohio Hanukkiah Mound was a mound believed to be in the shape of a menorah and oil lamp, located near the Little Miami River in Milford, Ohio.
 Its origins are typically attributed to the Hopewell culture.

 Discovery

 In 1803, William Lytle II was a surveyor in Clermont County, Ohio, and first recorded the mound in one of his maps.
 The mound was further recorded in 1811, in Observations on the Climate in Different Parts of America by Hugh Williamson, and in 1834 by Maj.
 Isaac Roberdeau.

-This site is not located in Milford, Ohio.
-It is located north of Williamsburg in Clermont County, Ohio.
-The site is not located north of Williamsburg, but rather, the bottom of East Fork Lake in Clermont County, Ohio.